rwieruch/blog_robinwieruch_content/blog/react-js-macos-setup/index.md

 In order to install and manage Node.js on your MacOS machine, you can install it from their official website.
 However, I encourage you to checkout [nvm](https://github.com/creationix/nvm).
 It's a node version manager that allows you to manage multiple node versions, to upgrade and downgrade node versions and to be flexible in choosing a node version for your project at hand.
 You can find the installation instructions in the GitHub repository.
 Installing node will install npm (node package manager) as well.
 The node package manager is used to install libraries/frameworks (node packages), such as React, on the command line to your project.

-# Visual Studio Code for React on MacOS
+# Visual Studio Code on MacOS

 There are plenty of editors and IDEs out there to develop web applications.
 Depending on your personal, project or company requirements, you can choose from a range of lightweight editors to full-blown IDEs.
 Visual Studio Code is a solution in between.
 Many developers, operating on MacOS but also Windows, enjoy using it.
 That's why my recommendation would be Visual Studio Code to start developing React applications on MacOS.
 The installation on a MacOS machine is simple: Navigate to the official [Visual Studio Code](https://code.visualstudio.com/) website and download the recent version of VS Code.
 Afterward, install it and check if everything is working when you open it.
 That's it for the installation of an editor/IDE on your machine.

 If you want to use another editor/IDE, it is up to you.
 But keep in mind that a couple of the following steps are building up on top of Visual Studio Code.
 However, it should be possible to substitute these steps for your own editor/IDE.

-# Node and NPM for React
+# Node and NPM in VS Code's Integrated Terminal

 If you are just getting started with web development, you should create a dedicated folder on your machine to manage all your web development projects.
 It's up to you to divide the folder into subfolders.
 For instance, there could be a folder for React applications and another one for plain Node.js applications.
 Once you have your folder for your projects, open this folder in Visual Studio Code.

 In Visual Studio Code you should be able to open a tab which is called "Terminal" at the bottom.
 That's your integrated command line in Visual Studio Code to install node packages with NPM or to start/test your project.
-It's up to you to use the integrated terminal or another command line interface (e.g. the built-in command line or something like [iterm2](https://www.iterm2.com/)) for your MacOS machine.
+It's up to you to use the integrated terminal or a standalone command line interface (e.g. the built-in command line or something like [iterm2](https://www.iterm2.com/)) for your MacOS machine.

 Now, you should check whether the Node.js installation for MacOS was successful.
 On the command line, type the following commands.
 They should output the versions for Node.js and NPM.